A Study on the Origin of Christianity

 Eliminate this sentence, and there is no break in the narrative.

-It is very hard to contemplate the veracity of such passages when they have been preserved by means of christian scribes who have been known to interpolate and massage texts.
-"Who controls the present controls the past."
-George Orwell
+"It is very hard to contemplate the veracity of such passages when they have been preserved by means of christian scribes who have been known to interpolate and massage texts.

 But that it existed in the works of the greatest and best known of Roman historians, and was ignored or overlooked by Christian apologists for 1,360 years, looks very suspicious.

 And finally, even if genuine, it is too late and probably from Christians in Rome.
-So the Myth theory can explain it very well.
+So the Myth theory can explain it very well."

 "James, the [or a] Lord’s brother."
 Galatians 1:19 is the main argument scholars of the NT have found against the MJ.
 According to them, "if we can read", Paul says he is meeting a biological brother of Jesus, so he knows that his heavenly Christ is the deification of a recent man.
 This man even had a brother that he met!

-Now, knowing everything we have found so far in the five previous chapters of this study, let's look at the arguments on both sides, so we can judge if "brother of the Lord" means obligatory a fleshly brother.
+Now, knowing everything we have found so far in the five previous chapters of this study, let's look at the arguments on both sides, so we can judge if "brother of the Lord" means necessarily a fleshly brother.

 When words have ambiguous meaning, the context must prevail.
 We will first analyze and extract this context before judging all the possible interpretations.